amandakhoo/CIDS2023/README.md

 The thing to do will probably be to remove `.venv`, make your own with `python3 -m venv .venv` then to follow the steps above.

-## Sam made this heading to test commits.